 Sending an email to students

-Currently we send an email to all undergraduates and taught postgraduates once a fortnight, in a student update newsletter from Professor Cassie Wilson, Pro-Vice Chancellor (Student Experience), and Professor Julian Chaudhuri, Pro-Vice Chancellor (Education).
+Currently we send a 'News in Ten' email to all undergraduates and taught postgraduates, in a student update newsletter.
 If you'd like to include a message in there, please email Kate Evans, Student Communications Manager for access to the planning spreadsheet.

 Doctoral students receive the weekly Doctoral News email.
 The easiest way to communicate with them is to email Kate Evans, Student Communications Manager and request that your message is included.